RAVANXOP/XRAVAN/README.md

 ❤️ Yone-robot= noob-kittu

-This Bot Is Created By @DEVILRAVANXOP ! if your kanging this without fork at least give a credit to get a smile of my hard work.
+This Bot Is Created By @DEVILRAVANXOP ! if your kanging this without fork at least give a credit to get a smile of